tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 -------------
 - when your RTLs and IOLs fail to train well on auto, it's usually because your RTTs are wrong (or you set a timing too tight)
 - if your RTLs/IOLs only go very high/bad on one channel, but not the other, it's a strong hint that your RTTs for that channel are wrong!
   - for example, if your auto training often lands on 57-64-7-14, rather than around 57-57-7-7, then the high numbers are on Channel B, and you could try tweaking CHB ODT RTTs a bit up or down to see if that helps.
+  - Tweak one of Park/Nom at a time, moving it one step up or down.
+Then do 3-5 reboots and see if your RTLs and IOLs on Auto become better.
+  - If you just changed frequency and your skews no longer fit, it can be useful to switch one of ChA/ChB Park/Nom to Auto, then back again.
+Do all four parameters one at a time to identify which one is wrong.
 - Wr is usually fixed at 80.
 At very high frequencies (4500+) it can sometimes be better at 120.
 - Asus and MSI use a different order for these, making it easy to get confused!
   - Asus uses the order Wr-Park-Nom